 Cement is defined as a finely ground mixture of calcium aluminate and silicates of various compositions which hydrates when blended with water to form a rigid continuous structure with good compressive strength.

-With the development of technology, the quality and various types of cement have been developed hence there are different types of cement are used in construction works.
+With the development of technology, the quality of various cement has been developed hence there are different types of cement are used in construction works.

 Table of Content